crev-dev/cargo-crev/cargo-crev/README.md

 Join our [matrix](https://matrix.to/#/!uBhYhtcoNlyEbzfYAW:matrix.org) or [gitter](https://gitter.im/crev-dev/cargo-crev) channel, get help, report problems and feedback.
 Thank you!

+## Raise awareness

+If you're supportive of the cause, we would appreciate helping to raise awareness of the project.
+Consider putting the below note in the README of your Rust projects:

+> It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev/tree/master/cargo-crev) to verify the trustworthiness of each of your dependencies, including this one.

+Thank you!

 ## Changelog

 Changelog can be found here: https://github.com/crev-dev/cargo-crev/blob/master/cargo-crev/CHANGELOG.md